tugraz-isds/rslidy/README.md

 </script>
 ```

-For more information see the `overrides.html` example file.
+For more information, see the example file `overrides.html`.